Q: What is Amazon GuardDuty?

 Q: How much does Amazon GuardDuty cost?

-- AWS CloudTrail Management Event analysis – GuardDuty continuously analyzes CloudTrail management events, monitoring all access and behavior of your AWS accounts and infrastructure.
+- Amazon CloudTrail Management Event analysis – GuardDuty continuously analyzes CloudTrail management events, monitoring all access and behavior of your Amazon Web Services accounts and infrastructure.
 CloudTrail management event analysis is charged per 1,000,000 events per month and pro-rated.

-- VPC Flow Log and DNS Log analysis – GuardDuty continuously analyzes VPC Flow Logs and DNS requests and responses to identify malicious, unauthorized, or unexpected behavior in your AWS accounts and workloads.
+- VPC Flow Log and DNS Log analysis – GuardDuty continuously analyzes VPC Flow Logs and DNS requests and responses to identify malicious, unauthorized, or unexpected behavior in your Amazon Web Services accounts and workloads.
 Flow log and DNS log analysis is charged per Gigabyte (GB) per month.
 Flow log and DNS log analysis is offered with tiered volume discounts.

 There are no upfront charges and you pay only for the data analyzed.